aedart/athenaeum/docs/archive/current/http/clients/methods/headers.md

 ## Via Configuration

-You can also predefine Http headers via you Http Client options, in your `configs/http-clients.php`.
+You can also predefine Http headers via your Http Client profile's options, in your configuration file.

 ```php
 <?php